Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rowdy Tellez and the Milwaukee Brewers will play LaMonte Wade Jr and the San Francisco Giants on Friday at Oracle Park, at 10:15 PM ET.
+The San Francisco Giants and Wilmer Flores will take the field against Rowdy Tellez and the Milwaukee Brewers at Oracle Park on Saturday, with the first pitch at 7:15 PM ET.

-The favored Brewers have -125 moneyline odds to win against the underdog Giants, who are listed at +105.
-The over/under is 8 runs for this matchup.
+The favored Giants have -175 moneyline odds against the underdog Brewers, who are listed at +145.
+The contest's over/under has been listed at 8.5 runs.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.